dylibso/xtp-test-go/README.md

 	xtptest.Group("check how fast the function performs", func() {
 		// check the amount of time in seconds or nanoseconds spent in the plugin function. sec := xtptest.TimeSeconds("count_vowels", []byte("hello"))
-		xtptest.Assert("it should be fast", sec < 0.1)
+		xtptest.AssertLt("it should be fast", sec, 0.1)
 		ns := xtptest.TimeNanos("count_vowels", []byte("hello"))
-		xtptest.Assert("it should be really fast", ns < 100000)
+		xtptest.AssertLt("it should be really fast", ns, 300000) })
-	})

 	xtptest.Group("check that count_vowels maintains state", func() {